 Recycling and Solid Waste

-Delta County Environmental Health staff works with the Colorado Department of Public Health and Environment to regulate solid waste disposal in Delta County.
-Delta County operates the Adobe Buttes Landfill in Eckert, Colorado, for the disposal of solid wastes.
+Delta County Environmental Health staff works with the Colorado Department of Public Health and Environment (CDPHE) to regulate solid waste disposal in Delta County.
+Delta County operates the Adobe Buttes Landfill for the disposal of solid wastes.

 Unauthorized dumping is illegal in Delta County.
 If you observe someone dumping trash, tires, or other wastes on public lands, county roads, watercourses, or other illicit places, please contact the Delta County Environmental Division at 970-874-2165.

-The Colorado Department of Public Health and Environmental, Hazardous Materials and Waste Management Division has developed extensive regulations for solid waste and hazardous waste disposal in the state of Colorado.
+The CDPHE Hazardous Materials and Waste Management Division has developed extensive regulations for solid waste and hazardous waste disposal in Colorado.
 See the Colorado Solid Waste Disposal Regulations for details.